Our unique analysis of the bills Melcher sponsored and cosponsored provides insight into his position in the Senate.

 - S. 2826 (100th): Wildfire Suppression Assistance Act

 - S. 2801 (100th): A bill to amend the Older Americans Act of 1965 to hold ...

 - S. 2751 (100th): Montana Natural Resources Protection and Utilization Act of 1988

 View All » (including bills from previous years)

-From Jan 1977 to Oct 1988, Melcher missed 339 of 5,373 roll call votes, which is 6.3%.
-This is worse than the median of 5.3% among the lifetime records of senators serving in Oct 1988.
+From Jan 1977 to Oct 1988, Melcher missed 365 of 5,377 roll call votes, which is 6.8%.
+This is on par with the median of 5.9% among the lifetime records of senators serving in Oct 1988.
 The chart below reports missed votes over time.